 2. Operational Ease

 The cashless trend in restaurants is a blessing in disguise since you do not have to handle cash.
+Therefore, cashless payments trend in the restaurant industry is catching up.
 Digital transactions come with ease, security, and reliability.
 They are well registered, and there is no way discrepancies can be made.
 You will no longer have to fret and fume over inaccurate reconciliations.

 3. Convenience in Logistics

 The restaurant industry has a highly complex logistics and supplies chain maneuver.
-While logistics will continue to exist in the industry, moving towards cashless restaurants can ease the cumbersome cash related tasks.
-You would not have to waste a lot of time in handling and rendering the exact loose cash to your logistics partners, or dread the delayed or inaccurate payments, nor are there chances for a delay due to non-payment because of cheque bounce, bank holidays etc.
+While logistics will continue to exist in the industry, moving towards cashless restaurants can ease the cumbersome cash-related tasks.
+You would not have to waste a lot of time in handling and rendering the exact loose cash to your logistics partners, or dread the delayed or inaccurate payments, nor are their chances for a delay due to non-payment because of cheque bounce, bank holidays, etc.

 Whatever the transactions, they will be instant, and you will get notified of the exact amount involved in the transaction.